-This guide will explore what a human resource strategy is and why it’s so critical for growth.
-We’ll break down how to build one that actually works for your business, ensuring you’re prepared for the future of work.
+In this guide, you’ll learn what a human resource strategy is and why it is incredibly important for growth.
+Then, we’ll delve into how to develop one that truly functions for your company and will be ready for the future of work!

 - HR strategy is a long-term plan that expertly links talent management to core business goals.
 By viewing employees as vital strategic assets, it guides all of the HR actions.